sal55/langs/Mcompiler.md

 MCL           A representation of the generated native code, in this case it is for x64.

-SS            A set of data structures containing binary native code and data, organised into code and data segments and with reloc info
+SS            A set of data structures containing binary native code and data, organised into code and data
+              segments and with reloc info

-EXE Image     A an internal representation of what will go into the EXE file.
+EXE Image     An internal representation of what will go into the EXE file.

 MCU           The binary code/data/import/reloc info for my private executable format